Orla (name)

 Well known via association with Brian Boru, whose sister Órlaith íngen Cennétig (d.
-941) was queen consort to the Irish High King Donnchad Donn, Órflaith (however spelled) was the fourth-most frequently recorded female name in the annals of 12th century Ireland; after a long period of obscurity, the name—in both the Órlaith and Órla forms—became popular in the late 20th century, not only in Ireland but also in Scotland, despite the name not having a Scottish heritage.
+941) was queen consort to the Irish High King Donnchad Donn, Órflaith (however spelled) was the fourth-most frequently recorded female name in the annals of 12th century Ireland; after a long period of obscurity, the name—in both the Órlaith and Órla forms—became popular in the late 20th century, not only in Ireland but also in Scotland, despite the name not having historical use in the region.

-It is quite common, even in Ireland, to see the name written as Orla without the vowel-lengthening fada accent on the "o".

-Orla is also a male given name in the Danish language and has been used as a unisex name in the Norwegian, Finnish and German language.
+Orla is also a male given name in Danish and has been used as a unisex name in Norwegian, Finnish and German.

 Orla is also a short form of the name Orsola, which is a variant of Ursula.

+Significance of the Fada in "Órla"

+In the Irish language, the presence of a fada (diacritic) is crucial, as it changes the pronunciation and meaning of a name. Órla, with a fada, is pronounced /ˈɔːrlə/ ("OR-lə") and retains its traditional and culturally significant meaning, while Orla, without a fada, is pronounced /ˈʌɹlə/ ("urlah") and can lead to misinterpretations and unintended meanings.
+The omission of fadas in names, especially in official records, has sparked discussions about linguistic accuracy and cultural representation.